 The level of luxury of your retreat is another key point to consider.
 There are 5-star retreats that offer luxury accommodation, spa treatments, and service.
 But some retreats are very basic.
 Look at the pictures and read other traveler’s reviews, you’ll quickly know what kind of service you can expect.

 Most yoga retreats in Bali serve vegetarian or vegan meals, but some also serve meat.
 Also, if you have any food allergies or a special diet, always ask the host of the retreat if they can cater to your needs before booking.

-Different types of yoga retreats in Bali
+Different types of yoga retreats in Bali in 2021

 Yoga and meditation retreat